jmoussa/crypto-news-platform/README.md

 Top level REST API which connects to gRPC Servers that will perform the content gathering jobs and pipe the input back.

 ## CI/CD
-Using Kubernetes and Helm for management and monitoring, (minikube for local development)
+Using Kubernetes and Helm for environment management and monitoring, and minikube for local development.